 One of the most original facets to System Shock's gameplay is the realization of cyberspace as an abstract virtual world the player can jack into using terminals scattered about Citadel Station.
 When a player jacks in, they are transported into a discreet wire-frame world in which they can travel freely and weightlessly in any direction.
 Cyberspace levels are arranged as rooms, where all of the action occurs, connected by networks of tunnels, where the player loses full control and is simply propelled ahead until the next room is entered; this structure crudely mirrors the architecture of a computer network (the player being an entity of data, the rooms as computers, and the tunnels wires).
 Interactions in cyberspace can yield explicit tangible effects on Citadel Station; a player might obtain useful information about their surroundings, or they may be able to unlock a door or restore power to certain areas they otherwise could not have.
 As with the rest of Citadel Station, however, SHODAN's malicious influence can be felt in cyberspace.
 Various defensive constructs are in place to halt the hacker's progress through the network, and if the player's software integrity (read: health meter) is fully depleted, the hacking attempt will fail, and the player is summarily booted from the network.

 The player can fight back against these aggressive entities, though, and to this end several software programs can be acquired and upgraded within the realm of cyberspace in order to make safe passage a reality.
-Even when a hacking attempt fails due to a compromise of software integrity, any actions the player may have performed there before exiting will persist afterward, though the hacker himself will be injured and fatigued.
+Even when a hacking attempt fails due to a compromise of software integrity, any actions the player may have performed there before exiting will persist afterwards, though the hacker himself will be injured and fatigued.

 Player Software Programs